Life Partners: Plot

 Sasha gets fired from her job over her poor performance, specifically by failing to send a bid to China when told to, losing a job for the company.
 She later runs into Tim, who is also having a difficult time in his relationship with Paige, who is constantly trying to control him and refuses to apologize.
 While there, Tim also tells Sasha that it is fine for her to give up on her dream of being a musician if that is no longer what she is passionate about.
 The conversation leaves Sasha with a better impression of Tim.
 After spending some time in a bridal shop with her domineering mother trying on wedding dresses, Paige realizes she learned to be too stubborn from her.
 She goes home and first finally admits to the neighbor that she's at fault for having run into his parked car days ago, then apologizes to Tim.

-Some time later, as Paige is out driving her car, she sees Sasha at the stop light ahead.
+Sometime later, as Paige is out driving her car, she sees Sasha at the stop light ahead.
 They begin to honk and shout at each other in pretend anger, a joke that they played on one another when they were friends, to show that all is forgiven.